gauthsvenkat/pyKey/README.md

 This library specifically uses the keyboard scan codes to simulate keystrokes (as opposed to other python keyboard simulator libraries, which use virtual keyboard codes).
 The advantage is that this package will work with sending keystrokes to video games (which won't normally work with virtual keyboard codes).

 ## Requirements
+This package was created and tested on python 3.6 on windows 10.
+Should work for similar configurations.

 ## Installation